 After practicing for some time, Vicki realised that in order for Chinese Medicine to be both accessible and acceptable within the western world, a research base from which to communicate Chinese therapies effectiveness was necessary.
 This led her to complete Masters studies at the University of Western Sydney, in which she specialised in Women’s Health and Stress Disorders.

 “My treatment approach is non-judgmental and realistic, drawing from all modalities.
 I believe that for illness to be corrected, the entire body needs to be addressed, not simply the presenting signs and symptoms, although presenting symptoms are always addressed so you can feel a change after the treatment.
 The focus is on wellness.
 I believe that given the right conditions, the body will return to wellbeing.
 I provide the tools and you provide the necessary changes to your lifestyle and together we can improve your health”.

-With Kristie, every treatment is is unique to you and how you are physically, emotionally and energetically.
+By nature Kristie has a very gentle approach to acupuncture.
+Every treatment is is unique to you and how you are physically, emotionally and energetically presenting in your life.

 Kristie combines energetic kinesiology, meditation, yoga therapies, nutrition, essences, essential oils, abdominal massage and acupressure, to help your own system recognize its own innate healing abilities.

 With this potent blend of Natural Therapies, Kristie brings energy, clarity & pure nourishment to every consultation.
 As your body, mind & spirit cannot be separated, every aspect of you will be tended to & nurtured so that change & healing can occur.

 Whilst we have received great feedback from our clients here at honourhealth, we abide by the code of ethics and omit them from being involved in any advertising means.